The keto (or ketogenic) diet has become hugely talked about in recent years, and has been steadily gaining its popularity.

 Misconceptions regarding keto and muscle building

-The main reason why people are sceptical about building muscle following a keto diet is due to its effect on insulin production.
+The main reason why people are sceptical about building muscle on a keto diet is due to its effect on insulin production.

 It does this by binding to a cell (such as a muscle cell) and signals to that cell to take in nutrients.
 Relating back to muscle building, the influx of nutrients can contribute to repair and growth of the muscle (after having been broken down by exercise).